tszym/nvim-config/README.md

 Make sure you run a `:checkhealth` command and follow the instructions to install the ruby client (needed for terraform plugins).

-Gutentags will require ctags. `pacan -S ctags`
+Gutentags will require ctags. `pacman -S ctags`

 # Configuration